orcasound/ambient-sound-analysis/README.md

 #### Sample Virtual Environment

-If starting from a new virtual environment, ensure that ffmpeg is included in the creation, and that the python version is 3.9.
+If starting from a new virtual environment, ensure that ffmpeg is included in the creation, and that the Python version is 3.9.

 ```commandline
 conda create -n orca_env -c conda-forge ffmpeg python=3.9